2012 Carolina Panthers season: Week 11: vs. Tampa Bay Buccaneers

 With the loss, the Panthers fell to 2–8.
 Also, QB Cam Newton suffered being swept by all 3 division rival teams as the team dropped to 7–2 in games where he does not have a turnover.

 Week 12: at Philadelphia Eagles

 With the win the Panthers improved to 3–8 and also 8–2 in games where Newton does not have a turnover.

 Week 13: at Kansas City Chiefs

-With the loss, the Panthers dropped to 3–9 securing them their 3rd straight losing season and also the team dropped in records to 0–2 against the AFC West and then to a record of 8–3 when Newton does not turn the ball over.
+With the loss, the Panthers dropped to 3–9 securing them their 3rd straight losing season.
+They also dropped in records to 0–2 against the AFC West and 8–3 when Newton does not turn the ball over.

 Week 14: vs. Atlanta Falcons

-With the surprising win, the Panthers improved to 4–9 and snapped their 5-game losing streak to the Falcons.
+With the upset win, the Panthers improved to 4–9 and snapped their 5-game losing streak to the Falcons.
 Also, the team improved to 9–3 in games where Newton does not have a turnover.